-In emme/2 all network links contain a single letter identifier for each mode allowed to traverse the link.
+All network links contain a single letter identifier for each mode allowed to traverse the link.
 Auxiliary transit modes are defined as walk and auto access modes; these modes represent access to, from, and between transit lines and constitute a portion of a transit trip.
 The following transit modes were used: